franciscoescher/goopenai/README.md

 ## Usage

-Fiest, you need to create a client with the api key and organization id.
+First, you need to create a client with the api key and organization id.

 ```
 client := goopenai.NewClient(apiKey, organization)